kog00003/tuthemdautiengviet/README.md

 test 2:

-RNN residual (drop output, stack all hidden data with source data) - LinearNormRelu ... result seem pretty good.
+RNN residual (drop output, stack all hidden data with source data) - LinearNormRelu

+89% accurates with only 75K params

+93% with 150K